 The historic building that houses New City Gas — built in 1863 as a place where coal would get converted into gas — is now open as an “NFT gallery” curated by 0x Society and billed on its website as the “first of its kind in Canada.”
 Digital artworks encrypted with an NFT, or non-fungible token, can be bought and sold since the blockchain access to the asset — a digital asset that could otherwise be copied ad infinitum online — is completely unique to the owner.
 Five of the twelve NFT artworks on display at Bazart have already been sold, the least expensive of which went for $8,000, Silo 57 reports.

-Meanwhile, a new outdoor gallery displays visual art of a more traditional variety (i.e., murals and framed pieces from Galerie S16 in Old Montreal), while a boutique selling everything from jewelry and clothes, to plants and perfumes, can be found back inside.
+Meanwhile, a new outdoor gallery displays visual art of a more traditional variety (i.e., murals and framed pieces from Galerie S16 in Old Montreal), while a boutique inside sells everything from jewelry and clothes to plants and perfumes.

-Bazart is open Wednesday to Sunday, from 5 p.m. to midnight, at 969 Wellington Street.
+Bazart is open from 5 p.m. to midnight Wednesday through Sunday at 969 Wellington Street.